Tools of the Trade

 - For work, I use a 2021 16" MacBook Pro with the Apple M1 Pro chip and 16GB of RAM.

 - At home, I use a 27" iMac Pro with 3.2GHz 8-core Intel Xeon W, 32GB RAM, and a 2TB SSD.

-- On the go and around the house, I use a 512MB 12.9" 2018 iPad Pro with an Apple Pencil and the handy Smart Keyboard Folio.
-It’s like my personal laptop for writing, drawing, and reading.
+- On the go and around the house, I alternate between a midnight blue M2 MacBook Air with 16GB of memory and a 512MB 12.9" 2018 iPad Pro with an Apple Pencil and the handy Smart Keyboard Folio.

 - Finally, I have a 256GB Natural Titanium iPhone 15 Pro Max.